wanhoyinjoshua/opensim_examples/README.md

 ## Utility Functions
 - **`sto2matLabData(stopath, columnName)`**:
-  - Reads `.sto` data files and extracts time series data for the specified column.
+  - Reads `.sto` data files and extracts time series data and convert into matlab compatabile array struture.
 - **`savePlot2png(ref, current, currentDatarootPath, title_graph)`**:
   - Plots the reference and current data, saves it as a `.png` file, and returns the file path.